gaddman/RG-fun/index.md

 # Messing around with residential gateways
 Poking around with some of Vodafone New Zealand's home gateways.

+## Scripted data collection and reboot
+For a Python script to collect some interesting info from your router, or to programmatically reboot it, check out https://github.com/gaddman/rgw-info.
+Supports UltraHub/UltraHub+ (Technicolor 500-T), Huawei HG659, Vodafone Station (Vox1.5 / Sercomm SHG1500), and Huawei B315.

 ## HG659
 ADSL, VDSL, FTTH (UFB) and HFC (Cable/FibreX) router.